 By default, Central Management also stores the backups of your firewall on Central.
 If you don’t want this, you can simply disable this feature on your XG Firewall.

-Light-Touch Deployment (Zero-Touch Deployment)
+Light-Touch Deployment (Zero-Touch Deployment Option)

-Synchronized Security – Synchronized Application Control improvements
+Synchronized Security – Synchronized Application Control Enhancements

 With v17.5 the following improvements have been implemented: